Post-mortems, production decisions, and things learned the expensive way - from three finished AI films.

 Could Be Better.
 Two words that kept the Arctic thriller moving when the alternative was holding production hostage for a 5% improvement that wasn't coming.

-All posts on this page draw from a complete production workflow guide — eight chapters built from three finished films.
+All posts on this page draw from a complete production workflow guide - 126 pages, eight chapters, built from three finished films.